sphamba/smear-cursor.nvim/README.md

 ## Fixes

 - [ ] Wrong background color over non-normal text
-- [ ] Smears appear on duplicated buffer (only with extmarks)
 - [ ] Fold open and close not registering as a cursor movement
 - [ ] Regular cursor still visible and moves instantly
 - [ ] Wrong smear placement in nerdtree (due to extmarks?)
+- [ ] Flickering of cursor at target location
-- [ ] Occasional flickering when using floating windows
+- [ ] Occasional flickering over line numbers when using floating windows
+- [ ] Smear freezes
+  - [ ] when opening command line
+  - [ ] when inputing incomplete keybindings